 E. Lönnroth, op cit. p.
-275 finds further connotations in his comment on Lectio II of the "shortened legend": "via regia incedens nec ad dexteram favore vel pretio, nec ad sinistram timore vel odio, sed tramite recto, qui ducit ad patriam, inflexibiliter gradiebatur'.
+275 finds further connotations in his comment on Lectio II of the "shortened legend": "via regia incedens nec ad dexteram favore vel pretio, nec ad sinistram timore vel odio, sed tramite recto, qui ducit ad patriam, inflexibiliter gradiebatur".
 He notes that, in mediæval statutes, patria stood for "native land", representing the people's rights in opposition to the royal power, and regards the phrase as having three-fold meaning.
 Patria is Uppland, the end of an Eriksgata; heaven, the reward for a righteous life; and the people's rights against those of the king's power.
 Lönnroth regards the "shortened legend" as an embryo of the "standard legend", but we should note that the only statement which allows concrete application of the words appears only in the "standard legend", where, before via regia, appears the phrase: "deinde regnum suum circuiens ac populum visitans universum".
-In view of the phrase in the "shortened legend" can only be a metaphorical expression for behaving justly and righteously.
+In view of the phraseology in the "mirrors for princes" and other moral tracts and legends, the phrase in the "shortened legend" can only be a metaphorical expression for behaving justly and righteously.